Course PortfolioCopyright: © LuFG i9

 In Computer Science, the concept Fascination of Technology in Computer Science is rendered as part of the Practical Training in the Students Lab for Computer Science Infosphere or alternatively as part of the Practical Project Elearning.

-The course Programming - Service: Java introduces a systematic design of Java programs as a preparation for object-oriented software development.
+The course Introduction to Programming for non-computer-scientists introduces a systematic design of Java programs as a preparation for object-oriented software development.
 Furthermore, it addresses the fundamentals of programming languages.

 Teaching and Learning Philosophy